Distances on a masure (affine ordered hovel): Distances of positive type and of negative type

 \begin{proof} Using isomorphisms of apartments, we may assume that $\s$ is contained in $\A$.
-By the fact that all the norms on $\A$ are equivalent, it suffices to prove the assertion for a particular choice of $d'$.
-We choose $d'=d_{\theta|\A^2}$, which is possible by Lemma~\ref{lemDistances restricted to apartments containing s}~(\ref{itDtheta norme}).
+Since all norms on $\A$ are equivalent, it suffices to prove the assertion for a particular choice of $d'$.
+We choose $d'=d_{\theta}|_{\A^2}$, which is possible by Lemma~\ref{lemDistances restricted to apartments containing s}~(\ref{itDtheta norme}).
 We regard $\overline{C^v_f}$ as a subset of $\I$.

 Let $(x,u),(x',u')\in \I\times \overline{C^v_f}$.
 Let $\epsilon>0$.
 Let $(u,u')\in U_\s(x,x')$ and $(v,v')\in U_\s(u,u')$ be such that $|u|+|u'|\leq d_\theta(x,x')+\epsilon$ and $|v|+|v'|\leq d_\theta(u,u')+\epsilon$.
 By Lemma~\ref{lemCommutativite de ladition}, $(u+v,u'+v')\in U_\s(x+_\s u,x'+_\s u')$, thus $d_\theta(x+u,x'+u')\leq |u|+|v|+|u'|+|v'|\leq d_\theta(x,x')+d_\theta(u,u')+2\epsilon$ and hence $d_\theta(x+u,x'+u')\leq d_\theta(x,x')+d_\theta(u,u')=d_{\theta,d'}\big((x,u),(x',u')\big)$.
-Lemma follows. ${}$ \end{proof}
+Lemma follows. $\square$ \end{proof}

 \begin{lemma} For all $x,x'\in \I$, there exists $(u,u')\in U_\s(x,x')$ such that $d_\theta(x,x')=|u|+|u'|$.

 \end{lemma}